-Approval of Bonds
+Approval of Notes

-All matters incident to the authorization and issuance of the Bonds are subject to the approval of Gilmore & Bell, P.C., Wichita, Kansas ("Bond Counsel"), bond counsel to the Issuer.
-The factual and financial information appearing herein has been supplied or reviewed by certain officials of the Issuer and its certified public accountants, as referred to herein.
-Bond Counsel has participated in the preparation of the matters appearing in the sections of this Preliminary Official Statement captioned "THE BONDS," "LEGAL MATTERS," "TAX MATTERS," and APPENDIX C-SUMMARY OF FINANCING DOCUMENTS.
-Payment of the legal fee of Bond Counsel is contingent upon the delivery of the Bonds.
-Certain legal matters have been passed on for the Issuer by Phil Unruh, Esq.
+All matters incident to the authorization and issuance of the Notes are subject to the approval of Gilmore & Bell, P.C., Wichita, Kansas, Bond Counsel to the Issuer.
+The factual and financial information appearing herein has been supplied or reviewed by certain officials of the City and its certified public accountants, as referred to herein.
+Bond Counsel has participated in the preparation of the matters appearing in the sections of this Preliminary Official Statement captioned "THE NOTES," "LEGAL MATTERS," "TAX MATTERS" and "APPENDIX C - SUMMARY OF FINANCING DOCUMENTS."
+Payment of the legal fee of Bond Counsel is contingent upon the delivery of the Notes.
+Certain legal matters have been passed on for the Issuer by Phil Unruh, Esq., Harper, Kansas.